SheetMetalConnect/IoT-UMH-Homelab/docs/setup-guide.md

 - Raspberry Pi with Docker and Docker Compose
 - Separate system for UMH Core deployment
-- Tasmota devices or other MQTT-capable IoT devices
+- **Any MQTT devices**: Tasmota, Home Assistant, ESP32 sensors, custom builds, etc.
 - Network access between all systems

+**Note**: This is an example setup - adapt it to whatever IoT devices you have in your home.

 ## Quick Start